-Subject to the satisfaction of certain conditions, we have granted the representative a right of first refusal to act as sole bookrunner or exclusive placement agent in connection with any subsequent public or private offering of equity securities or other capital markets financing by us.
+Subject to the satisfaction of certain conditions, we have granted the representative a right of first refusal to act as co-manager or co-placement agent in connection with any subsequent public or private offering of equity securities or other capital markets financing by us.
 This right of first refusal extends for ten months from the closing date of this offering.
 The terms of any such engagement of the representative will be determined by separate agreement.